ros2/rmw_fastrtps/README.md

     </dds>
     ```

-1. Run the talker/listener ROS2 demo:
+1. Run the talker/listener ROS 2 demo:
     1. In one terminal

         ```bash